adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 You can also store the usernames and passwords in the database.
 This is probably the least preferable method I have discussed.
 You will need to pay particular attention to the security of the database.
 The news is rife with password leakage for very large organizations.
-The best way to ensure you don't disclose a users password is to not have it in the first place.
+The best way to ensure you do not disclose a users password is to not have it in the first place.

 To start this version, I created a new backend project called **Backend.CustomAuth**.
 This is a copy of the